 Despite trying hard to find love outside of myself, I realized at some point I had become who I thought he wanted me to be, not who I really was.
 I made mistakes.
 In making up for them, I spent so much time trying… trying to please, trying to be happy, trying to make it work… I no longer knew who the real me was.

-finding love, key to finding love, keys to finding love, articles about finding love, the key to finding love, thoughts on finding love, finding love articles, love, articles on finding love, articles about looking for love
+finding love, key to finding love, keys to finding love, articles about finding love, the key to finding love, thoughts on finding love, love, finding love articles, articles on finding love, the key to finding true love

 Posted on 02.09.11 | 13 Comments